 Hobart and William Smith Colleges requires at least 32 courses to graduate with a bachelor's degree.

-If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
 Hobart and William Smith Colleges accepts transfer credits.
 The school accepts AP credit and IB credits.
 Many students like to take classes in the summer, to earn extra credits.
 However, Hobart and William Smith Colleges does not offer classes during the summer.

-NOTE: Around 77% of students who start college at Hobart and William Smith Colleges finish the requirements for graduation within six years.
+NOTE: Around 73% of students who start college at Hobart and William Smith Colleges complete all the credits required within six years.

 Hobart and William Smith Colleges offers an orientation program before the start of fall classes to prepare new students for college life.